Every day this week:

 - Read this transformative moment our Deputy Executive Director Jaia Peterson Lent had, as a kid, with her grandpa in “Grandparents Week Blog: I Love You“.

 - Check out past winners of Generations United’s Best Communities Awards for ideas on how to make your community more intergenerational.
-If your community is already a great intergenerational place, download the application and apply today!
+If your community is already a great intergenerational place, download the application [new link coming soon!] and apply today!

 - Here’s a tale of why our Office Assistant Bettina Thorpe-Tucker enjoyed playing on grandmother’s farm in “Grandparents Week Blog: Grandma Fannie”.